Room-2015

 Grade: B+

-As with many Foreign language films versus American films, there is more nudity (not in a gratuitous way) and fewer explosions, which is admiration and hats off to foreign language films as a whole.
+As with many Foreign language films versus American films, there is more nudity (not in a gratuitous way) and fewer explosions, which is admiration, and hats off to foreign language films as a whole.

 A secondary plot involves a love triangle between Koyla/Dima/Lilya, and Roma’s hatred for Lilya that, while somewhat interesting on its terms, did not do much to further the main plot and I am not sure how necessary it was to the film as a whole.
-It had nothing to do with the land dispute and was left unresolved.

 Leviathan is a compelling film as the clear message received is “bully vs. beleaguered working man”.
-The mayor is a fat, unattractive, drunken bully and the audience is clearly instructed to root against him.
+The mayor is a fat, unattractive, drunken bully and the audience is instructed to root against him.
 He has the town justice department in his back pocket and uses blackmail to achieve success.

-The film has a cold feel to it- despite being set in what I believed to be the summer or fall.
+The film is cold despite being set in what I believe to be the summer or fall.
 There is a chill in the air, it always looks windy, and the look of the film is dark.
-This is effective as Leviathan is a dreary film and one with an unhappy ending.
-Life is harsh and cruel and the film extends that message.
+This is effective as Leviathan is a dreary film with an unhappy ending.

-I did not quite understand Lilya’s motivations and not much is known about her character, despite being heavily involved in the events.
+I did not quite understand Lilya’s motivations and not much is known about her character, despite being involved in the events.
 What motivates her to have an affair with Dima?
 Why does she return to Koyla?
 Is she unhappy and seeking a more glamorous life?

 Oscar Nominations: Best Foreign Language Film